anhender/mse_ML_datasets/README.md

 ```

 ## Works Cited
-Here lists the papers whose data were used to complete this repository.
+Below are the papers whose data were used to populate this repository.
 The corresponding datasets are listed below their respective paper.
-Additionally, a general overview of each paper can be seen in the Lit_Data_Overview_ver_final.xlsx file, which includes information such as the materials system, material property tested, machine learning model used, and performance metrics.
+Additionally, a general overview of the papers can be seen in the Lit_Data_Overview_ver_final.xlsx file, which includes information such as the materials system, material property tested, machine learning model used, and performance metrics.

 * Balachandran, Prasanna V., et al. "Experimental search for high-temperature ferroelectric perovskites guided by two-step machine learning."
 Nature communications 9.1 (2018): 1-9. https://doi.org/10.1038/s41467-018-03821-9
    - Bala_classification_dataset